FreeCodeCampOKC/topic-suggestions/README.md

 1. The Coolest Thing I Learned This Year
 1. The Last Time I Brought Down Production
 1. The Silliest App(s) I've Made
-1. The Tool I Can't Work Without
+1. The Tool I Can't Work Without/My Favorite Little Tool: _name_
 1. The Worst Interview Experience(s) I've Had
 1. The Worst Project(s) I've Worked On
 1. What I Want to Learn Next and Why